-A German employee’s supplemental benefit package comprising traditional benefits, i.e., pension, life and disability, will cost approximately 4% of salary.
+A German employee’s supplemental benefits package comprising traditional benefits, i.e., pension, life, and disability, will cost approximately 4%-5% of their annual base salary.

-Mandatory employee benefits in Germany include retirement, unemployment insurance, healthcare, and long-term nursing care.
+The statutory employee benefits in Germany, required by the German government, include retirement, unemployment insurance, healthcare, long-term nursing care, and workers’ compensation.
+In addition to this, it is common to see employers place supplemental benefits, especially in competitive industries.
 Common supplementary employee benefits in Germany include retirement, life insurance, and lump-sum disability.
-Perks include company cars, job bikes, transportation allowances, childcare, gym memberships, and lunch vouchers.
+Additionally, fringe benefits or perks that are popular to offer include company cars, job bikes, transportation allowances, childcare, gym memberships, and lunch vouchers.

 Mandatory Employee Benefits in Germany

-Retirement financing is the biggest concern for employees, as the state pension amounts continue to decrease and the retirement age increases.
-Every employer is required, by law, to transfer minimum contributions into the state pension system for both the employer and employee as shown above.
+Financing retirement is the biggest concern for employees, as the state pension amounts continue to decrease and the retirement age increases.
+Every employer is required, by law, to transfer minimum contributions into the state pension system for both the employer and employee.

 The maximum normal gross monthly retirement pension amounts to approximately €3,000.
-This is however a theoretical figure since it is almost unachievable.
+This is, however, a theoretical figure as it is almost unachievable.

-Every person in gainful employment working at least 18 hours a week is insured against unemployment.
-Benefits are payable from the first day of unemployment due to involuntary termination (dismissal), and after 12 weeks for voluntary termination (resignation), provided the unemployed person has been employed gainfully for at least 12 months during the previous two years.
+In general, every person who is in employment is automatically and mandatorily insured against unemployment in Germany.
+However, there are exceptions, for example, people employed under mini job regulations or government employees, as these positions have their own regulatory system.
+Benefits are payable from the first day of unemployment due to involuntary termination (dismissal), and after 12 weeks for voluntary termination (resignation), provided the unemployed person has been employed for at least 12 months during the previous 30 months.

-This employee benefit in Germany is mandatory for all members of public health insurers.
+In Germany, this employee benefit is mandatory for all members of the country’s public health insurance program.
 Employees who are members of a private health insurance scheme are required to purchase coverage for long-term care.
-Benefits include home and long-term inpatient care depending on the level of care required.
-Benefits are tax-free.
+Benefits include home and long-term inpatient care, depending on the level of care required.
+This benefit is tax-free.

-Worker’s Compensation – Any new business in Germany with employees must register with the Social Accident Insurance, i.e., Workers Compensation Fund.
-Therefore, it does not matter whether or not it has a registered office or a branch in Germany.
+In Germany, any new business with employees must register with the Social Accident Insurance, i.e., Workers Compensation Fund, regardless of whether the company has a registered office or a branch in Germany.
 This insurance covers all employees against occupational accidents, i.e., on-the-job accidents, accidents on business trips, accidents on the way to and from work, and occupational illnesses.
 Employers, self-employed persons, freelancers, and persons of similar status are not insured.

-The statutory accident insurance as part of your employee benefits in Germany covers all work-related incidents.
-This usually also applies to employees who are on business travels abroad, as long as their stay abroad is only for a limited period determined before their departure.
+In Germany, statutory accident insurance as part of employee benefits, covers all work-related incidents.
+This generally applies to employees who are on business travels abroad, as long as their stay abroad is within the pre-determined business travel timelines before their departure.
 For longer or unlimited business travels abroad, companies are recommended to clarify the situation with their fund and possibly take out additional accident insurance.